folbricht/routedns/README.md

 - `round-robin` - Each resolver in the group receives an equal number of queries.
 There is no failover.
 - `fail-rotate` - One resolver is active.
 If it fails the next becomes active and the request is retried.
 If the last one fails the first becomes the active again.
 There's no time-based automatic fail-back.
+- `fail-back` - Similar to `fail-rotate` but will attempt to fall back to the original order (prioritizing the first) if there are no failures for a minute.

 In this example, two upstream resolvers are grouped together and will be used alternating: